Regulating Transportation Network Companies with a Mixture of Autonomous Vehicles and For-Hire Human Drivers: Mathematical Model for the Ride-Hailing Network

 \subsection{Problem Setup}

 Consider a city comprised of $M$ zones.
 Let $\mathcal{V}$ denote the set of zones in the road network.
-The ride-sourcing platform hires a mixture of AVs and human drivers to serve passengers in the city.
+The TNC platform hires a mixture of AVs and human drivers to serve passengers in the city.
 Each passenger sends a ride request from the origin $i\in\mathcal{V}$ to the destination $j\in\mathcal{V}$.
-On receiving the request, the platform will dispatch the closest idle vehicle in the same zone to pick up the passenger, regardless of AVs or human-driver vehicles.
-We assume that AVs and human drivers provide the same quality of service and passengers are indifferent to the type of vehicle that serves his/her trip.
+Upon receiving the request, the platform will dispatch the closest idle vehicle in the same zone to pick up the passenger, no matter it is an AV or a human-driven vehicle.
+We assume that AVs and human drivers provide the same quality of service and passengers are indifferent to the type of vehicle that serves the trip.
 After the passenger is picked up, he/she will be transported from $i$ to $j$ following the shortest path, which takes an average time of $t_{ij}$.
-After the passenger is dropped off, the vehicle will either stay in zone $j$ or relocate to a different zone to serve the next passenger.
+After the passenger is dropped off, the vehicle will either stay in zone $j$ or relocate to a different zone to seek the next passenger.
+Below we characterize the incentives of passengers, drivers, and the platform, respectively.